What does your TO DO list look like right now?

 So – is it really possible to get it down to nothing – or are we forever chasing an impossible dream, and beating ourselves up in the process for not getting everything done…..

-I talked in a recent post about how to organise your Master TO DO list so that it is more manageable, but didn’t cover whether it would be possible to get everything done ever.
+I talked in a previous post about how to organise your Master TO DO list so that it’s more manageable, but didn’t cover whether it would be possible to get everything done ever.

 Because life gets in the way.

 No sooner have you got one task done, you will find that that either creates a new task, or someone else has created one for you.

 Your TO DO list is a cyclical beast!